redwoodjs/redwood/CONTRIBUTING.md

 ### Copy and Watch

-> Unfortunately you can't use "copy and watch".
-You'll have to manually run `yarn rwt cp ../path/to/redwood` when you've made changes to the Redwood Framework (this is tracked in [issue #701](https://github.com/redwoodjs/redwood/issues/701)).
+> Note for Windows users: there is an ongoing issue with `yarn rwt copy:watch`, more details available in [#701](https://github.com/redwoodjs/redwood/issues/701).

 First, build-and-watch files in the Redwood Framework for changes: